‘Attack On Titan’ Season 2: Mysteries, Questions From Previous Season Answered?

-Attack On Titan, an immensely popular Japanese anime will soon have its Season 2.
-Fans are hoping the second season of Shingeki No Kyojin answers all the questions left unanswered in the previous season, as well as unravel the mysteries that mangaka Hajime Isayama created at the end of the season one.
+Attack On Titan, an immensely popular Japanese anime, will soon have its Season 2.
+Fans are hoping the second season of Shingeki No Kyojin answers all the questions left unanswered in the previous season as well as unravel the mysteries that mangaka Hajime Isayama created at the end of the Season 1.

-Attack On Titan is undeniably one of the most popular anime to manga adaptations till date.
+Attack On Titan is undeniably one of the most popular anime to manga adaptations to date.
 The action packed series that follows the brave exploits of the Elite Survey Corps members, including Eren, Mikasa, and Armin.
-Together, the band of fearless warriors enthralled the audience by taking on grotesque monsters that keep trying to breach the walls of the last human civilization.
+Together, the band of fearless warriors enthrall the audience by taking on grotesque monsters that keep trying to breach the walls of the last human civilization.
 Season 1 AOT was considered a huge success.
 However, it has been almost three years since the fans of Attack On Titan received their weekly dose of the anime.

 The humongous monsters with a ravenous hunger for human flesh are expected to make a comeback in April 2017.
 While the original broadcast will be in Japanese, an English-dubbed version is expected without delay.
 In fact, all the episodes will be available for simulcast from Funimation.